lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 # SQL Query Lessons
+The original source bioinformatics Dataset and base SQL queries used in this open source course are from [wikibooks](https://en.wikibooks.org/wiki/Data_Management_in_Bioinformatics/SQL_Exercises).

-[Original Source]( https://en.wikibooks.org/wiki/Data_Management_in_Bioinformatics/SQL_Exercises) from wikibooks - I modified both the example dataset and the queries to work with Google BigQuery and also added more intermediate queries to enable students to 'level-up' their query writing more deliberately.
+I significantly modified both the example dataset (table structure and data) and also the example queries to work with the Google BigQuery service.
+I also added more intermediate SQL queries to enable students to 'level-up' their query writing more deliberately.

 ### To Get Started